nfdi4plants/ARC-Symposium/OMERO_ARC_Interoperability/README.md

 Future works involves parsing the *arc-to-ro-crate-metdataNew.json* file, both key-value metdata and contextual information and adding them to omero webclient metadata.
 The intented goal is to be able to add this ARC RO-crate json-ld parsing & omero upload mechanism as a ARC json-ld import feature to [omero-rdf](https://github.com/German-BioImaging/omero-rdf) plugin of OMERO.

+### Miscellaneous

+Inside the folder you might find files and scripts with Old and New in the end of their names.
+This is due to the fact that there were changes in the [ISA RO-Crate profile](isa-ro-crate-profile](https://github.com/nfdi4plants/isa-ro-crate-profile/tree/release) and the files with Old ending represent the Older version and the files with New ending represent the newer version.

 ### Contributions

 authors: